Project Overview

 - Assessing the performance of commercially available uprating technologies

-- Quantifying the cost, system risks, and time to complete uprating alternatives
+- Quantifying the cost, system risks, and time to complete of uprating alternatives

 - Testing utility conductors to increase ratings accuracy